timmaffett/material_symbols_icons/README.md

 This package includes an automatic generator program so that the user has the option of RE-generating the package at any time with the most current Material Symbols Icons definitions.
 This program downloads the latest Material Symbols fonts from the github repository [https://github.com/google/material-design-icons](https://github.com/google/material-design-icons), and their corresponding codepoint definition files.
 It will then automatically create the material_symbols_icons.dart definition source file.
 This automatic generations allows this package to use Github CI routines to ensure that it is always up to date and in-sync with the latet Material Symbols defintions.

-(For users of the previous Flutter alternatives for Material Symbols Icons support - No more finding an icon on [https://fonts.google.com/icons?icon.style=Outlined](https://fonts.google.com/icons?icon.style=Outlined) and then trying to use it's name, and then discovering that it is missing, or worse yet having the incorrect icon appear!)
+(For users of the previous Flutter alternatives for Material Symbols Icons support - No more finding an icon on [google's material symbols icon browser](https://fonts.google.com/icons?icon.style=Outlined) and then trying to use it's name, and then discovering that it is missing, or worse yet having the incorrect icon appear!)

 There are several options with how you reference the icons within your flutter program: